aaron13100/404solution/readme.txt

 == Changelog ==

 = Version 2.13.0 (March 29, 2019) =
+* Feature: Allow bulk operations on the Page Redirects tab.
 * Feature: Allow bulk operations on the Captured 404 URLs -> Trash page.
 * Improvement: Faster response on the logs page for the dropdown search.
+* Improvement: Page suggestions using the [abj404_solution_page_suggestions] shortcode load twice as fast.
 * FIX: Avoid a rare division by 0 (thanks to an automatically submitted error file).

 = Version 2.12.2 (February 17, 2019) =